-Photo by Cherry Li

 Marion Crampe, Alberto del Campo, Phoenix Kazree, Marlo Fisken, Sergia Louise Anderson, Peter Holda, and Carly Child.

 This page will be devoted to objective reviews of Lupit products, and Dr. Ken will actively seek feedback from the community for suggestions on how Lupit can continue to push the envelope of pole industry standards.
+To be clear, while Dr. Ken is an ambassador, he is NOT being paid to do these reviews, and you can support him by using the links on this page.

 Take a look at Lupit's website and get a 5% discount on your purchases by using the code "NINJA5" on your checkout.